ithieund/BERTSumVN/README.md

 ## Description

-This code is for experiments from the paper which is accepted by ICIC-ELB on 13 April 2023
+This code is for experiments from the paper which is accepted by ICIC-ELB in May 2023.

-Reference No.: ICICELB-2302-006
 Title: EXPLORING ABSTRACTIVE SUMMARIZATION METHODS FOR VIETNAMESE USING PRE-TRAINED BERT MODELS
 Authors: Duy Hieu Nguyen, Trong Nghia Hoang, Dien Dinh and Long H.B.
-Nguyen
+Nguyen.

 We release this code to motivate further research on Vietnamese Abstractive Summarization tasks.

 If you use this code for your work, please cite our paper with the following info:

 > Duy Hieu Nguyen, Trong Nghia Hoang, Dien Dinh and Long H.B.
 Nguyen.
 2023.
-EXPLORING ABSTRACTIVE SUMMARIZATION METHODS FOR VIETNAMESE USING PRE-TRAINED BERT MODELS, ICIC International, Volume xx, Number xx, pages xx-xx.
-DOI: xxxxxxxxxx
+EXPLORING ABSTRACTIVE SUMMARIZATION METHODS FOR VIETNAMESE USING PRE-TRAINED BERT MODELS.
+In ICIC Express Letters Part B: Applications, Volume 14, Number 11, pages 1143-1151.
+DOI: 10.24507/icicelb.14.11.1143.

-Note: the Volume, Number, pages and DOI number will be available later when the paper is finally published.

 **Credits**: